Skip to main content

 • Generate secure keys (SECRET_KEY, ENCRYPTION_KEY, DATABASE_PASSWORD)

-• Prompt for your domain, admin email, and SMTP credentials
+• Prompt for your domain, admin email, and authentication mode (and SMTP and/or admin password depending on the mode you pick)

 • Create .env in /opt/sinas/